hellmarbecker/blog/_posts/2022-12-26-ingesting-data-sketches-into-apache-druid.markdown

 ## Doing it with SQL Ingestion

-SQL based ingestion was added into Druid 24.
+SQL based ingestion was added in Druid 24.
 There's also a wizard in the Query window that can convert a JSON ingestion spec into equivalent SQL.
 It is a bit hidden near the query options:

 ![Talaria wizard](/assets/2022-12-26-02-talaria-convert.jpg)